Angel's Breath: Legacy

+Angel's Breath was remastered by Marko Perić and released on LP for the first time by Croatia Records and Milan Mladenović's estate on 29 May 2020.
+The rerelease topped the Croatian Domestic Albums chart for four weeks.

 In 2021 Angel's Breath was polled 31st on the list of 100 Best Serbian Albums Since the Breakup of SFR Yugoslavia.
 The list was published in the book Kako (ni)je propao rokenrol u Srbiji (How Rock 'n' Roll in Serbia (Didn't) Came to an End).

 The lyrics of the song "Crv" were featured in Petar Janjatović's book Pesme bratstva, detinjstva & potomstva: Antologija ex YU rok poezije 1967 - 2007 (Songs of Brotherhood, Childhood & Offspring: Anthology of Ex YU Rock Poetry 1967 - 2007).